mmrry/social-media-video-downloader-no-watermark--w-cookies/README.md

-# 🎬 TVDB — Telegram Video Downloader Bot
+# 🎬 Telegram Video Downloader Bot

 A Telegram bot that downloads high-quality, watermark-free videos from popular social media platforms using **yt-dlp**.